 There are many reasons which can give birth to a scenario where company liquidation becomes very important such as:

-- Unable to pay the debts on time
+- The company is unable to pay the debts on time

-- Failure to do any trading for a long time since the incorporation
+- The company fails to do any trading for a long time since the incorporation

 As soon as the above symptoms appear in the company, the company must conduct an audit which will allow to uncover and understand the cause of such loss.